astigmatism/expressjs-crazyerics/README.md

 Good source for current GoodMerged sets of roms: http://tv-games.ru/download/nes.html

+Good sets used in this project.
+As of this writing (8/19/15) these are the most up to date sets (I believe):

+GoodNES 3.23b 	- valid since 04/14
+GoodSNES 3.23 	- valid since 04/14
+GoodGen 3.21 	- valid since 10/12
+GoodGBx 3.14 	- valid since 10/07

 NESBOXFLASH:

 none.
 I use this by default since it handles nes, snes, gb, gbc, gba and gen